-In Scotland, we call them potato scones and we generally eat them for breakfast on a roll, on a full Scottish-style breakfast (obviously haggis is involved) or I love giving them as a tasty snack to my toddler and baby.
+In Scotland, we call them potato scones, and we generally eat them for breakfast.
+Either on a roll or served as part of a full Scottish breakfast alongside bacon, link sausage, Lorne (square) sausage, black pudding (if you have any leftover you can make my black pudding sausage rolls), haggis, eggs and beans.
+Or, I love giving them as a tasty snack to my kids too.

-Although I’m giving you the recipe from ‘scratch’, you can absolutely use whatever leftovers you have.
-I generally make them whenever I have mashed potato leftover from the night before.
+Although I’m giving you the recipe from scratch, you can absolutely use whatever leftovers you have.
+I generally make them whenever I have leftover mashed potatoes from the night before.

 Ingredients

-- Cream: I use double cream (heavy cream), which is totally optional and not a necessary element.
+- Cream: I use double cream (heavy cream), which is totally optional and not a necessary element, but adds incredible flavour.
+Omit the cream or use dairy-free cream for plant-based tattie scones.

-- Flour: if you don't have self raising flour, you can use plain (all purpose) flour and 1 teaspoon baking powder instead.
+- Flour: If you don't have self-raising flour, you can use plain (all-purpose) flour and 1 teaspoon baking powder instead.
+You can substitute the self-rising flour for gluten-free flour and add 1 teaspoon of baking powder if needed.

-- Pepper: using white pepper means your dough doesn't have little flecks of black pepper visible (purely aesthetic).
+- Pepper: Using white pepper means your dough doesn't have little flecks of black pepper visible (purely aesthetic).
+Feel free to substitute black pepper if that's what you have on hand.

-I filled a whole Tupperware tub with this portion, which meant some went into my freezer too.
-So feel free to scale up or down as required, as they do freeze really well.
+Note: I filled a large tub with this portion, which meant some went into my freezer too.
+So, feel free to scale up or down as required, as they do freeze really well!

 How To Make Scottish Potato Scones

-Add salted butter and stir through then pour in double cream.
+Add salted butter, and stir to combine.
+Then pour in the double cream.

-Add flour and white pepper and form into a ball of dough.
+Add the flour and white pepper, and shape the dough into a ball.

-Roll out ball of dough on a floured surface and cut into desired shapes (triangle, square etc.), approx. ¾mm thick.
+Roll the ball of dough on a floured work surface

 Video on How To Make Potato Scones